S&P, Nasdaq slip as tech weighs; Dow hits record

 More from FOXBusiness.com

-Apple, Amazon and Microsoft were top drags on the S&P and the Nasdaq.
+Apple and Amazon were the top drags on the S&P and the Nasdaq.

 "The tech sector is going through a consolidation phase where people are taking some money away from big names and putting it towards underperformers," said Randy Frederick, vice president of trading and derivatives at Charles Schwab.